vailingpuppet/blooket-/README.md

 - Race:
     - <a href="https://github.com/rxzyx/Blooket-Hacks/blob/main/Race/Instant%20Win.js">Instant Win</a> - Instantly win the race!
-(Once the hack is used, get one qeustion right to win)
+(Once the hack is used, get one question right to win)

 - Tower of Doom: